taherelsheikh/Reminders/JavaScript.md

 ```

 Libraries
-> libraries dont have to have an instance for them to work
+> Libraries dont have to have an instance for them to work

 ```javascript
 // Math.random gives number between 0 and 1